marufahmed-afk/restaurant-finder/README.md

 **TypeScript**
 Javascript being untyped can cause unwanted errors down the line and TypeScript as a superset lets us define types for our variables.
 Now that we have all the benefit of Typed language it also helps prevent silly mistakes that can be left in the code without a trace.

+**React Testing Library**
+I spent some time learning unit/integration testing in ReactJS.
+I tinkered with Jest+Enzyme for a bit then I found React Testing Library which comes in built with latest ReactJS.
+I found it easier for writing the tests as it was more understandable.

 **Tailwind CSS**
 I have always been working with custom CSS and am super used to it.
 I like the idea of having complete control of everything I design even if it can be a lot of extra work.
 Being skeptical of using CSS frameworks lately I'm giving tailwind CSS a try and I like it so far.
 I chose Tailwind for this project not just to speed things up but mainly so I can practice getting used to it a bit.